-As of this writing, Hard Rock Sportsbook is currently the only legal online betting option in the Sunshine State, and it remains to be seen whether any other major brands will join.
+As of this writing, Hard Rock Bet is currently the only legal online betting option in the Sunshine State, and it remains to be seen whether any other major brands will join.

 This guide goes over what you need to know about Florida’s online sports betting options, physical sportsbooks in the state, betting rules and regulations, and more.